bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:20:17

-For example, Bitcoin Core and Electrum are using an n-lock time that is in order to discourage fee sniping, which whatever it is, it's not on top of my mind, but like things like this.
+For example, Bitcoin Core and Electrum are using an `nLocktime` that is in order to discourage fee sniping, which whatever it is, it's not on top of my mind.
+But, you know, things like this.
 Or the RBF, that's like if you send a transaction and you have RBF enabled, then only that information that this transaction can do RBF.
 Just, okay, now look at which wallets can do RBF and it must be, it's probably from those wallets.
 Now if you do an RBF transaction, if you bump the fee then oh that's a lot more information to expose because you can only bump the fee from removing the change, then you just exposed where you are sending the money, which would be exposed by the transaction chain anyway later on.